william-hollywood/Calculatorinator/readme.md

 I used Visual Studio Code to develop this application using the `React Native Tools` extension.

 ## What to know about the code and firebase
+This app used firebase, but it has been turned off as it is no longer needed

 There is one default user set up in firebase The login is as follows:
 ```
 username: test